davidyakobovitch/data_science_resources/01_git_resources.md

-git add . # all changes to be logged git add [file.txt] # logs a file change git add [file-1.text] [file-2.txt] # logs file changes for specific files
+git add . # all changes to be logged git add [file.txt] # logs a file change git add [file-1.text] [file-2.txt] # logs file changes for specific files git add -h # View all flag options with add command
 ```

 ###### Commit changes to the git log